-From Wanaka’s budget accommodation, hostels and lodges to Wanaka’s luxury resort style hotels, there is an excellent range of accommodation to choose from.
-For those who want self-contained facilities or need extra space, there are a variety of self-catering apartments in Wanaka or holiday homes to choose from.
+From budget accommodation to Wanaka’s luxury resort style hotels, there is an excellent selection of accommodation to choose from.
+For those who want self-contained facilities or need extra space, there are a variety of self-catering apartments and holiday homes to choose from.
 The cheapest time to visit Wanaka is usually early or late in the ski season.
 It is often better value to book a ski package deal and always advisable to book early, especially if travelling over peak holiday dates.
 For more information on Wanaka accommodation click here.

 Coronet Peak Ski Resort is located about 1 hour 20 minutes from central Wanaka & The Remarkables Ski Resort is about 1 hour 30 minutes from town.
 One thing is certain, Wanaka in an unforgettable snow holiday destination.
 For more information about Wanaka’s lift passes click here.

 Most visitors to Wanaka hire a car from either Queenstown Airport or Christchurch Airport.
 This is also a convenient option to commute to Wanaka’s ski resorts.
 For anyone who does plan to self-drive, it is essential to carry If you don’t feel comfortable driving up the steep mountain roads, both Treble Cone and Cardrona ski resort offer transport options from Wanaka or the bottom of the mountain.